 Minnetonka, Minnesota 55343

-Attn: Andrzej Kabarowski
+Attn: Andrzej Kabarowski – Energy Credit

-Fax No.: _________________
+Fax No.: 612-984 3976_________________

 To Guarantor: Enron Corp.

 1400 Smith Street

 Houston, Texas 77002

 Attn: Executive Vice President,

 Finance and Treasurer

 Fax No.: (713) 646-3422

 Notice given by personal delivery or mail shall be effective upon actual receipt.
 Notice given by telegram or telecopier shall be effective upon actual receipt if received during the recipient's normal business hours, or at the beginning of the recipient's next business day after receipt if not received during the recipient's normal business hours.
 All Notices by telegram or telecopier shall be confirmed promptly after transmission in writing by certified mail or personal delivery.
 Any party may change any address to which Notice is to be given to it by giving notice as provided above of such change of address.